- Elephant chasing in Chiang Mai – Elephant Jungle Sanctuary Review

 Venturing out of the BTS zone, we set off to the old city center of Bangkok to visit the three biggest attraction: Grand Palace, Wat Pho, and Wat Arun.
 There’s no quick or easy public transport to the area, so we ended up getting a Grab from our hotel to the Grand Palace to start the day.

 As the name suggests, this is the royal palace in Bangkok!
 Built in the 18th century by King Rama I, who moved his court from the old complex west of Chao Phraya River.
 With 218,000 square metres of ground, this walled complex consists of government buildings, temples, halls, and belfries.

 As a visitor, the grounds can be split into three sections:

 This is the gate where you enter the complex.
-This area is free to visit, with a neat square and European-like building where the ticket office and shop is located.
-It’s often crowded, but not overly so as tour groups jostled for space to gather up in shaded area.
+This area is free to visit, with a neat square and European-like building where the ticket office and shop are located.
+It’s often crowded, but not overly so as tour groups jostled for space to gather up in the shaded area.

 Chapel of the Emerald Buddha

 Prepare to spend the majority of your visit in this area and be a bit confused and overwhelmed about what you are seeing.
 Dotted with dozens of halls and buildings, it’s best to orientate yourself with the golden Phra Siratana Chedi and the blue-tile roof Chapel of Emerald Buddha, which is also the biggest building.